How ABM Inventory Helps Choose the Best Supplier: A New Level of Procurement Automation in Retail

 Users can:

-• add a list of suppliers for each product or warehouse;
+- add a list of suppliers for each product at every warehouse;

 The system analyzes the data, calculates supplier ratings, and suggests the most advantageous option for ordering.
 Calculations can be performed both at the central warehouse level and for individual stores — particularly important for categories with local suppliers.